ligato/docs/docs/tutorials/02_plugin-deps.md

 }
 ```

+---

 After initializing `Log` and `Cfg`, they are ready for action.

-Let's log a few messages:
+Let's log a few messages using the following:
 ```go
 func (p *HelloWorld) Init() error {
 	p.Log.Info("System ready.")